What do the numbers mean on the jute rope?

 The number after the slash is the number of plies in the yarn.
 12/1 is a single-ply yarn.
 10/2 is a 2-ply or double-ply yarn.
 When you untwist a single-ply yarn, you get jute fibers.
 When you untwist a 2-ply yarn, you get two single-ply yarns.

 What does that mean to you, the bondage rope user?
 Basically, the thicker the yarn and the more plies it has, the more durable the rope.
 Thinner yarn with fewer plies is more flexible, lighter and moves easier.
 Ropes made with thicker yarn generally last longer than those made with thinner yarn.
 Ropes made with thinner yarn are smoother and make turns faster.

 DGR standard lay jute ropes in order of durability: 10/2, 12/1 natural, 12/1 colors, 8/1 blonde.

 DGR standard lay jute ropes in order of flexibility: 8/1 blonde, 12/1 colors, 12/1 natural, 10/2.

 All DGR jute ropes are made with the highest grade jute yarns.
 Those yarns are spun using vegetable oil.
 They have no kerosene smell.

 Now the more that you might want to know part.

-Very little if any of the information to follow will affect your buying decision.
+Very little, if any, of the information to follow might affect your buying decision.
 It’s here because it’s cool to know and gives us rope geeks something to talk about.

 Any string, twine, cord etc. used to make rope is referred to as yarn.